Government of Canada / Gouvernement du Canada

 Marginal note:Average daily volume deposited annually

-• (1) The owner or operator of a wastewater system must, for each calendar year, calculate the average daily volume of effluent deposited via the system’s final discharge point by
+• (1) The owner or operator of a wastewater system must, for each calendar year, calculate the average daily volume of effluent deposited via all of the system’s final discharge points by

-• (a) determining, in accordance with subsection (2), for each day during that calendar year when effluent was deposited, the volume of effluent deposited via the final discharge point, expressed in m3;
+• (a) determining, in accordance with subsection (2), for each day during that calendar year when effluent was deposited, the volume of effluent deposited via each of the final discharge points, expressed in m3;

-• (b) calculating the sum of the daily volumes of effluent referred to in paragraph (a); and
+• (b) calculating the sum of the daily volumes of effluent of all of the discharge points referred to in paragraph (a); and

 • (c) dividing that sum by the number of days in that calendar year.